 Lack of inclusive growth

-Lack of inclusive growth has two main aspects: First, the country’s current growth drivers—the extractive industries—are concentrating wealth at the top while producing little employment.
-Second, at the same time, the agriculture and fishery sectors, which account for the largest share of the workforce, are declining due to climate change, leading to an increase in food insecurity in rural areas, and to the expansion of urban slums populated with unemployable rural migrants.
+Mauritania’s lack of inclusive growth has two main aspects: First, the country’s current growth drivers—the extractive industries—are concentrating wealth at the top while producing few employment opportunities.
+Second, the agriculture and fishery sectors, which account for the largest share of the workforce, are declining due to climate change, leading to an increase in food insecurity in rural areas and to the expansion of urban slums populated with unemployable rural migrants.